OpenCMISS-Dependencies2/scotch/README.md

 * Its capabilities can be used through a set of stand-alone programs as well as through the **Scotch** library, which offers both C and Fortran interfaces.

+* It possesses an official Python interface, [ScotchPy](https://codeberg.org/fpellegr/scotchpy).

 * It provides algorithms to partition graph structures, as well as mesh structures defined as node-element bipartite graphs and which can also represent hypergraphs.

-* To speed-up its computations, the **Scotch** library dynamically takes advantage of either POSIX threads or native Windows threads. **The PT-Scotch** library, used to manage very large graphs distributed across the nodes of a parallel computer, uses the MPI interface, possibly in combination with multi-threading when the MPI implementation allows for it.

 * It can map any weighted source graph onto any weighted target graph.
 The source and target graphs may have any topology, and their vertices and edges may be weighted.
 Moreover, both source and target graphs may be disconnected.
 This feature allows for the mapping of programs onto disconnected subparts of a parallel architecture made up of heterogeneous processors and communication links.

+* Its running time is linear in the number of edges of the source graph, and logarithmic in the number of vertices of the target graph for mapping computations.

 * It computes amalgamated block orderings of sparse matrices, for efficient solving using BLAS routines.

-* Its running time is linear in the number of edges of the source graph, and logarithmic in the number of vertices of the target graph for mapping computations.

 * It can handle indifferently graph and mesh data structures created within C or Fortran programs, with array indices starting from 0 or 1.

 * It offers extended support for adaptive graphs and meshes through the handling of disjoint edge arrays.

 * It is dynamically parametrizable thanks to strategy strings that are interpreted at run-time.

+* To speed-up its computations, the **Scotch** library dynamically takes advantage of either POSIX threads or native Windows threads. **The PT-Scotch** library, used to manage very large graphs distributed across the nodes of a parallel computer, uses the MPI interface, possibly in combination with multi-threading when the MPI implementation allows for it.

 * It uses system memory efficiently, to process large graphs and meshes without incurring out-of-memory faults.